-It's not uncommon for female birds to lay eggs without a male bird being present.
+It's not uncommon, but not normal, for female birds to lay eggs without a male bird being present.
 If you find an egg in your parakeet's cage, you're probably wondering how it happened, what to do with it, and whether or not it will hatch.

 If you have a female bird who lays eggs without a mate, it doesn't necessarily mean you're going to see a baby bird or that the egg will hatch.
 Unless the hen has been exposed to a male bird before the egg or eggs were laid, the egg will not be fertile.
 In this case, most bird owners remove the egg from the cage and throw it away.
 Most of the time, the hens go back to their normal routines.

 There is no need for a male bird to be present for a female bird to produce an egg.
-Similarly to how women ovulate approximately every 28 days, female birds have to release their eggs whether or not they're fertilized.
-In fact, if breeding-age hens don't lay eggs regularly, they are at risk for egg binding, a potentially fatal health condition.
+Similarly to how women ovulate approximately every 28 days, female birds will also ovulate if environmental cues line up to promote reproductive behavior.

 The Dangers of Egg Binding

-If the egg is broken while still inside the hen, any shell fragments or residue must be removed to prevent infection, and her oviduct—the avian equivalent to the fallopian tube—should be cleaned by a professional.
+If the egg has broken while still inside the hen, any shell fragments or residue must be removed to prevent infection, and her oviduct—the avian equivalent to the fallopian tube—should be cleaned by a professional.

 What to Do With Fertile Pet Eggs